stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 Luckily, there is an alternative to using a mutable reference, which allows us to keep our computations pure and untainted.
-However, it is not easy to come upon this alternative on its own, and it can be hard to figure out what's going on here, so I'll try to introduce this slowly.
+However, it is not easy to come upon this alternative on one's own, and it can be hard to figure out what's going on here, so I'll try to introduce this slowly.

 We first need to ask ourselves what the essence of a